 Floodplain swamps in the park occur in floodways within the deepest parts of hydric hammocks, serving as transitional water storage areas for surrounding uplands both within and outside the park.
 These drainages ultimately feed freshwater tidal marshes and creeks.
 As such, some of these swamps will be more properly identified as freshwater tidal swamps.
 They experience some tidal action, including occasional brackish water pulses, but ultimately they share many of the same species.
 Where this community transitions to open marsh, small patches of sawgrass can be found in the understory along with increased occurrence of leather fern.
 Cypress is notably absent from these swamps, but that is not uncommon along the coast.
 If prior logging activities were responsible for the loss of the cypress, little evidence of that remains today.
 As in all the swamps in the park, laurel wilt disease has killed a majority of the adult swamp bays.
 Invasive plants have had very little impact on the floodplain swamp areas.
-Feral hog impacts have been more severe in the shallower sections of the swamp but are considered moderate.
-Existing causeways and roadbeds that cross narrow strands of floodplain swamp may negatively affect the natural hydrological regime.
-Aside from these minor impacts, the floodplain swamps in the park are in good to excellent condition due to the fact that they were not used in timber management, mining, or other land altering programs prior to state acquisition.
+Feral hog impacts have been more severe in the shallower sections of floodplain swamp may negatively affect the natural hydrological regime.
+Aside from these minor impacts, the floodplain swamps in the park are in good to excellent condition due to the fact that they were not used in timber management, mining or other land altering programs prior to state acquisition.